LittleKaosLilly/outlook2caldav/README.md

 # outlook2caldav
-allow sync from outlook calendar to a caldav server
+Allow sync from outlook calendar to a caldav server.
+This is using the outlook installation on the windows.